First-home buyers lead the charge into biggest share of new mortgages

 • For all the latest property news and analysis, go to OneRoof.

-Tommy's Real Estate in Wellington is seeing houses get multiple offers on them, many of those from people looking to buy their first home.
+Tommy's Real Estate in Wellington says houses are getting multiple offers, many from people looking to buy their first home.

 Its sales consultant Nicki Cruickshank said that with fewer than half the usual number of listings, buyer demand is strong.